 information to the media by news release or 8K does not immediately free

-insiders from trading and insiders should wait until the market has had an
+insiders for trading and insiders should wait until the market has had an

 opportunity to absorb the information.
 Usually, it is sufficient, if the